Corporate Retreats at Maine’s Sky Lodge Heed the Call of the Wild

 High season varies widely across the different types of groups.
 Khoury notes that after Sky Lodge’s first year open to corporate groups under Unity College, intrigue has already doubled.

 Corporate groups can book the lodge year-round.
-Availability of some teambuilding activities is weather dependent, such as snowmobiling and cross-country skiing.
+Some teambuilding activities, such as snowmobiling and cross-country skiing, are weather-dependent.

 The Sporting History of Sky Lodge

-Sky Lodge was gifted to Unity College in 2017, and officially took over the property July 1, 2018.
-The multimillion-dollar gift came from the Couri Foundation, and is one of the largest in Unity College’s history.
+Sky Lodge was gifted to Unity College in 2017, and officially took over the property on July 1, 2018.
+The multimillion-dollar gift came from the Couri Foundation and is one of the largest in Unity College’s history.

 Prior to its donation, Sky Lodge was owned and operated by Elaine and John Couri of the Couri Foundation.
-The couple established the foundation in 1988 and used Sky Lodge for programs to help deserving children get connected to nature, programs for seniors, seminars for graduate students and other services.
+The couple established the foundation in 1988 and used Sky Lodge to host programs for deserving children to connect with nature, programs for seniors, seminars for graduate students, and other services.

-Sky Lodge’s story dates to the early 20th century though, built in 1929 as a sporting getaway for a New York executive, and then purchased and renamed “Sky Lodge” by two former World War II airmen in the 1940s.
+Sky Lodge’s story dates to the early 20th century, though it was built in 1929 as a sporting getaway for a New York executive, and then purchased and renamed “Sky Lodge” by two former World War II airmen in the 1940s.

-The main lodge has been restored over the past decade to its original state and giving it the makings for memorable corporate and executive retreats.
-This while still maintaining its outdoor sporting legacy that has kept it beloved by adventurists through the years.
+The main lodge has been restored over the past decade to its original state, giving it the makings of memorable corporate and executive retreats.
+This, while still maintaining its outdoor sporting legacy, has kept it beloved by adventurers through the years.

-For New England-based groups looking for a corporate retreat in some of Maine’s most expansive inland wilderness—without sacrificing meetings amenities—Sky Lodge is worth a look.
+For New England-based groups looking for a corporate retreat in some of Maine’s most expansive inland wilderness—without sacrificing meeting amenities—Sky Lodge is worth a look.

 Connect with Unity College’s Sky Lodge: